-For many years now, I have been warning that in the coming decades we will see catastrophic effects of global climate change if humanity does not take immediate precautionary action.
-Unfortunately, when I first spoke about this threat in my New Year address to the Icelandic nation in 1998, not many people had yet begun to take the issue with sufficient seriousness.
-Now, however, the world's leading scientists no longer question the reality of climate change but only how much time remains until we reach the point of no return.
+I have now for many years warned that we will see in the next decades the catastrophic effects of global climate change if humanity doesn't take immediate precautionary action.
+When I raised the issue in my new years address to the Icelandic nation in 1998, there were unfortunately not that many taking the issue seriously enough.
+Now however the world's leading scientists do not debate the reality of climate change but only how long time we have until we have reached the point of no return.
+No University anywhere in the world nor any prominent research institution does not agree that climate change is happening.

-For a country such as Iceland, climate change can have disastrous consequences.
-As an island high in the Northern seas, we are dependent on the Gulf Stream bringing warm water from the Gulf of Mexico.
-As with other island states and coastline territories, rising water levels can have a devastating effect on our future livelihood.
-Like most other countries, Iceland has experienced irregularities in weather patterns.
-We are fighting the biggest desert in Europe and we have the largest glaciers in Europe, which have been rapidly retreating in recent years, allowing us to witness the effects of climate change at first hand and encouraging us to be in the forefront of global action, creating solutions with the best possible partners.
+For a country such as Iceland climate change can have serious consequences.
+As an island high in the Northern seas, we are dependent on the Gulf stream bringing warm currents from the Gulf of Mexico.
+As with other island states and coastline territories, rising water levels can have devastating effect on our future livelihood.
+Iceland has like most other countries faced irregularities in weather patterns.
+We are fighting the biggest desert in Europe and we have the largest glaciers in Europe, which have been rapidly retreating in the last years allowing us to witness the climate change effects first hand and encouraging us to be in the forefront of global action, creating solutions with the best possible partners.